 Computer Repair/Problem Scam: Area residents are receiving calls where the caller informs you that there is a virus/problem with your computer.
 The caller explains that he can resolve the issue/fix your computer if you allow him access to your computer.
 The caller then requests that you give your credit/debit card number to pay for the service.
 This scam provides the caller with your credit card information along with data (including passwords) being stolen from your computer.
 If you receive such a call, we highly recommend that you do not provide any information or access and that you hang up immediately .
 If you provide your debit/credit card information and /or allow someone access to your computer, contact us immediately .

-Telephone Scam - Recent - There is a phone scam that utilizes a slightly different variation of a financial institution’s actual phone number.
-(For example: 1-888… instead of 1-800… or one- digit off the correct phone number, such as xxx-xxx-xxx 4 instead of xxx-xxx-xxx 2 ) In most cases, it is a result of dialer error.
+Telephone Scam: There is a phone scam that utilizes a slightly different variation of a financial institution’s actual phone number.
+(For example: 1-888… instead of 1-800… or one digit off the correct phone number, such as xxx-xxx-xxx 4 instead of xxx-xxx-xxx 2 ) In most cases, it is a result of dialer error.
 Once the caller calls the bogus phone number, the caller is informed that they won something such as a gift card or a trip.
-To receive the prize, the caller is requested (either by a person or an automated system) to provide his debit/credit card information via their keypad.
+To receive the prize, the caller is requested (either by a person or an automated system) to provide debit/credit card information via his/her keypad.